Uesugi-jinja Shrine 上杉神社

-The shrine is 10 minutes by taxi from the JR Yonezawa Station, and 11 minutes by a bus.
-Get off at the Uesugi Shrine stop, and it's a three- minute walk away.
+The shrine is 10 minutes by taxi from JR Yonezawa Station, and 11 minutes by a bus.
+Get off at the Uesugi Shrine stop, and it's a 3-minute walk away.

-Uesugi Jinja is dedicated to one of the bravest warriors that ever lived, Uesugi Kenshin.
-Sent to a Buddist monastery as a child because his father did not favor him, Uesugi was called home by his brother and became the latter's chief general at the age of 16.
+Uesugi-jinja is dedicated to one of the bravest warriors that ever lived, Uesugi Kenshin.
+Sent to a Buddhist monastery as a child because his father did not favor him, Uesugi was called home by his brother and took over the reigns of the family at age of 19.

 He went on to become one of the most powerful and feared warriors and warlords that Japan has ever seen.

-In February, the festival of lights is held where 300 snow lanterns are made and over 3000 candles light the way.
+In February, the Uesugi Snow Lantern Festival takes place, when some 300 lanterns carved from snow, and around 1,000 small lanterns light the way.
 Along with souvenir shops, many smaller, local food stalls are set up.